minikas/minikas/README.md

 - Polkadot.js, Strapi, Supabase, Firebase
 - AWS Amplify, Amazon S3
 ...and all that have docs!

-### 🔭 What I’m Building Now
-I’m currently focused on launching personal projects.
-In addition, I’m deepening my knowledge of Solidity to build smart contracts and decentralized applications (dApps).

 ### 🎯 Eager to Collaborate On
 I'm always excited to collaborate on revolutionary projects that challenge the status quo—particularly in the Web3 and blockchain space.
 If you’re working on something that could make a difference, [let’s connect](https://www.linkedin.com/in/kas-ferreira) !